Cortes205/Distance-Around-the-World/README.md

 Current Goals:

-* Fix the search bar and button that are hidden by the map
 * Bring functionality to the map by using the search bar to locate places (web scraping will be used for place info and autofilling)
 * Allow the user to choose two places on the map